frictionlessdata/frictionless-ts/CONTRIBUTING.md

 ## License

-By contributing to dpkit, you agree that your contributions will be licensed under the project's license.
+By contributing to frictionless-ts, you agree that your contributions will be licensed under the project's license.

 Thank you for your contribution!